Guardian Devil: Synopsis

 After briefly contemplating suicide, Matt tracks Macabes to his headquarters, fighting his way to the final stronghold, where Macabes reveals that he is actually the villain Mysterio.
 It is revealed that he was disappointed when he deduced from newspaper articles that the current Spider-Man was just a clone and saw no dignity in overpowering a 'copy' (even though by then, the clone had been killed and the current Spider-Man was indeed the original).
 A year ago, Mysterio was diagnosed with an inoperable brain tumour.
 He resolved to die after enacting his greatest scheme, turning his attention to Daredevil.

 Mysterio purchased information about Daredevil from the Kingpin, and began to set up his scheme.
 He used artificial insemination to impregnate the girl, drugged Foggy, faked the demonic transformation and death of the divorcee, posed as Karen's doctor to fake the HIV diagnosis, and hired Bullseye to lure Daredevil to him for a final confrontation.
 Mysterio believed that Daredevil would kill him when he learned of his plot.
 Daredevil dismissed Mysterio as unoriginal, pointing out that the Kingpin had already attempted to drive him insane once before, and that Mysterio had previously attacked J. Jonah Jameson with fake supernatural occurrences.
 Despondent, Mysterio frees the baby, and then—noting that his last move was stolen from Kraven—shoots himself.

 After Karen's funeral, a conversation with Spider-Man leads Daredevil to realize that the infant he had saved represented a positive outcome among the tragedy.
 His faith renewed, he names the baby after Karen and gives it up for adoption to a couple in New Jersey.
-He visits the Black Widow and asks for forgiveness.
+He visits Black Widow and asks for forgiveness.
 After Foggy is released from jail, he and Matt visit the site of their old office, and Matt suggests that he will use Karen's money—left to him in her will—to re-open their own practice.